sachinparashar/sachinparashar/article/readme.rst

 Installation
 ************

+1. Download this repository.

+2. Copy the Article folder and paste in C:\xampp\htdocs folder.

-Download this repository and change the username and password according to your localhost phpmyadmin username and password in article->application->library->ActiveRecord phpmyadmin database and table structure:
+3. Change the username and password according to your localhost phpmyadmin username and password in article->application->library->ActiveRecord

+phpmyadmin database and table structure:

 1. Create database -: article